 Premier League – Follow the Football match between Bolton Wanderers and Arsenal live with Eurosport.
 The match starts at 04:00 on 2 February 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Jimmy Phillips or Arsène Wenger?
+Who will come out on top in the battle of the managers Phil Parkinson or Arsène Wenger?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Bolton Wanderers and Arsenal?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.